NHK Newsline: Former on-air staff

+Distribution

-NHK Newsline is rated as one of the top English–language news programs in the Asia Pacific region.
-NHK Newsline competes in the Asian news market with China's CCTV-9 News on CGTN; South Korea's Arirang News on Arirang TV; Singapore's Asia Now on CNA; various news programs like Rundown and The World Tonight on the ABS-CBN News Channel from the Philippines; and Australia Network News on the Australia Network.
+NHK Newsline is rated as one of the top English-language news programs in the Asia Pacific region.
+NHK Newsline competes in the Asian news market with China's CCTV-9 News on CGTN; South Korea's Arirang News on Arirang TV; Singapore's Asia Now on CNA; various news programs like Rundown and The World Tonight on the ABS-CBN News Channel from the Philippines; and ABC Australia News on the ABC Australia network.
 In the United States, NHK Newsline airs on the PBS World Channel at 2:00pm Pacific Time Zone on weekdays and on Link TV daily.